shakes76/PatternFlow/recognition/README.md

     ```
     tensorboard --logdir ./
     ```
-    and opening the returned https link in a browser.
 5. Once training has finished, the model will be saved as `some_name.pth` in the local directory.
 Additionally every epoch an `autosave.pth` file is also created.

 #### Using an existing model